Executive Council

 Caroline Justich

-Be accepted Caroline Justich Be accepted Caroline Justich, an experienced salesperson, with a focus on communication, financial services and real estate holds commercial power of Infomica Immobilienbörse GmbH.
+Be accepted Caroline Justich Be Accepted Caroline Justich, an experienced salesperson, with a focus on communication, financial services and real estate holds commercial power of Infomica Immobilienbörse GmbH.

 Always aware of the big picture, she brings all stakeholders together to lead them towards a common target.
 She studied Industrial Psychology in Miami at FIU and a module of languages, economics and law at Karl Franzens University in Graz.